 Chapter XII-A ZERO HOUR

-113A.
-Zero hour.– (1) The last half an hour of a sitting shall be utilized as "zero hour" to take up matters of urgent public importance relating to the Government and requiring intervention of the Assembly.
+113a.
+Zero hour.– (1) A member may give zero hour notice to take up matter of urgent public importance relating to the Government and requiring intervention of the Assembly.

 (a) it shall not exceed fifty words;

 (b) the matter has not been raised through an adjournment motion or a Call Attention Notice; and

 (c) it fulfills the conditions mentioned in rule 83.

 113C.
 Time and mode of taking zero hour notice.– (1) The notice shall be included in the List of Business on every Tuesday and Friday in such order as may be determined by the Speaker in view of the public importance of the notice raised thereby.